top of page

 • Spawn to ice-in-occasionally a day warm enough to fish comes along in December or even January and the post spawn lake trout can be vulnerable to flies.

-Caspian Lake: Wild Rainbows
+Caspian Lake: Wild Rainbows and Browns

 • Ice out-Rainbows stage near tributaries (which are closed to angling) to wait for the right conditions to run upstream and spawn.
 They can be caught feeding on smelt and sometimes on dry flies when chironomids hatch.